 You can simply transfer the file to a child theme folder, create a zip file, and upload.
 Once this is done, activate the new child theme from Appearance → Themes.

 Now you can customize by adding codes to the child theme stylesheet and template files.
 For example, you can copy any template file from Storefront theme folder to the child theme folder.
 This file in the child theme folder can be customized by modifying the code as per your requirement.

 The process of creating a child theme is different and simpler in storefront compared to other themes.
 In this article, we’ll look at the basic details of the general method too.

 The first step is to create a theme directory.
-Next create a stylesheet (style.css file) for the child theme.
-WooCommerce recommends to create a functions.php file, which is useful to correctly enqueue styles.
+Next, create a stylesheet (style.css file) for the child theme.
+WooCommerce recommends creating a functions.php file, which is useful to correctly enqueue styles.

 Creating child theme directory